 It may be difficult for some people to separate themselves from others in their household.
 Not all these measures will be possible if you are living with children or have caring responsibilities but follow this guidance to the best of your ability in these circumstances.

 You could ask your family, friends or neighbours to help you get the things you need to stay at home.
 Most major retailers now offer vouchers you can buy online to make this easier.
 Your employer or colleagues at work may also be able to help.

-If you are self‑isolating for 10 days as a close contact, and you live with other people such as your partner, older children or house-mates, they may not need to self-isolate and could be able to go out for those things as well.
+If you are self‑isolating for 14 days as a close contact and you live with other people such as your partner, older children or house-mates, they may not need to self-isolate and could be able to go out for those things as well.

-You can also register online with retailers to arrange deliveries of food and other essentials while you are self-isolating.
+You can also register online with retailers to arrange deliveries of food and other essentials while you are self-isolating, but keep in mind that supermarket delivery slots are currently in high demand, and there may not be enough delivery slots available to meet the needs of everyone who wants to access them.
 If you register for this service before you need to self-isolate, please keep going to the store while you are able.
 Retailers also have a range of other offerings in place including door-step deliveries of essentials and pre‑selected food packages.

 Pharmacies can often arrange to deliver repeat prescriptions if you run out while you remain at home.
 Other people can collect a prescription on your behalf.

 If you need it, you can call the National Assistance Helpline on 0800 111 4000, or contact via textphone on 0800 111 4114.

 This helpline is for people staying at home to stop the spread of coronavirus who need extra help.
 It is open Monday to Friday, from 9.00am to 5.00pm.
 Please remember this helpline is dedicated to helping those who cannot leave their home and who cannot get the help they need otherwise.
 Where we can, most of us should speak to family, friends and neighbours to help us deal with a period of self-isolation.